 There is an insightful article for those interested in governance by Taiwo Makinde titled Problems of Policy Implementation in Developing Nations: The Nigerian Experience.
 In the paper, the Makinde explains quite persuasively why policy implementation in Nigeria routinely fails with successive governments.
-He implicates, among other factors, a lack of continuity of policy implementation from a preceding government to a succeeding e.g. from Presidents Babangida to Abacha [or Jonathan to Buhari].
+He implicates, among other factors, a lack of continuity of policy implementation from a previous government to a succeeding, e.g. from Presidents Babangida to Abacha [or Jonathan to Buhari].
 Ego [of the leader] is the reason he provides for this.
-The logic is simple, it is better for the current president to sabotage the good works of a predecessor and initiate his own that will place his mention high on the lips of posterity.
-This holds true for all forms of organisation in Nigeria.
-The great exception is President Muhammad Buhari and for unusual reasons; blamocracy [and claimocracy].
-Continue reading
+The logic is simple; it is better for the current president to sabotage the good works of a predecessor and initiate his own that will place his mention high on the lips of posterity.
+It holds for all forms of organisation in Nigeria.
+The significant exception is President Muhammad Buhari and for strange reasons; blamocracy [and claimocracy].

 Tafia Hallelujah: Yankikpuzi!
 Way say you now!

 Yankius: Any time you come around here, I know you have a quarrel for me.
 What is it?

 Tafia Hallelujah: You didn’t event greet me or ask me how I am doing?

 Yankius: Tafia: “Tafia We Thank God”, What is angering you?

 Tafia Hallelujah: No be small o.
 Oga Buhari is asking Obasanjo what he did with the $16 billion that he voted and disbursed for electric power development during his time as president.
 The question don wound Obasanjo.